nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 |:---------------------------------------------------------------------------------------:|
 |                                Paging model <sup>3</sup>                                |

-Note that in fact, the structure of page table is not that simple and it can take several forms to manage memory efficiently.
+Note that in fact, the structure of a page table is not that simple and it can take several forms to manage memory efficiently.
 One common approach—[used by Linux](https://docs.kernel.org/mm/page_tables.html#mmu-tlb-and-page-faults)—is a multi-level page table, where each level contains page tables that map to the next level, eventually leading to the physical frame.
 Another method is a hashed page table, where a hash function maps virtual page numbers to entries in a hash table that point to physical frames.
-A third option is the inverted page table, where each entry represents a frame in physical memory and stores the virtual address of the page currently held there, along with information about the owning process.
+A third option is an inverted page table, where each entry represents a frame in physical memory and stores the virtual address of the page currently held there, along with information about the owning process.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/hierarchical_page_table.png" width=400> | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/hashed_page_table.png" width=400> | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/inverted_page_table.png" width=400> |
 |:--------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------:|